IdanArbiv/Maximum-Weighted-Increasing-Subsequence/README.md

 We will now analyze the results from the graphs above:

 ## Test Results:
 Both algorithms were tested on varying subset sizes (1-22).
-Both showed similar outcomes for sizes ≤6, while heuristic algorithm was faster.
+Both showed similar outcomes for sizes ≤6, while the heuristic algorithm was faster.
 For larger subset sizes, the naive approach identified more changeable weights, but at the cost of exponentially longer execution times.

 ## Performance:
-With a subset size of 22, naive approach took ~267.32 seconds, while heuristic approach was much faster at ~0.0001 seconds, maintaining its efficiency even for larger subsets.
+With a subset size of 22, the naive approach took ~267.32 seconds, while the heuristic approach was much faster at ~0.0001 seconds, maintaining its efficiency even for larger subsets.

 ## Conclusion:
 The heuristic algorithm is more efficient, especially for large subsets, but it may not always provide the optimal solution.
 This exemplifies a trade-off between optimality and efficiency.
 For exact optimal solutions, the slower naive approach is suitable, but for larger data sets and efficiency, the heuristic approach is preferable.